vmware-tanzu/velero/docs/restic.md

 This setup guide assumes you already have a working Ark v0.8.1+ installation.
 If not, go [here][2] for instructions.

-1. Download an updated Ark client from the [v0.9.0-alpha.1 release][3], and move it to a location within your PATH.
+1. Download an updated Ark client from the [latest release][3], and move it to a location within your PATH.

 1. From the Ark root directory, run the following to create new custom resource definitions:
     ```bash